1) Write a check to Kent Conservation District. Mail checks to Strike Team Services: 3260 Eagle Park DR NE, Suite 111 Grand Rapids, MI 49525.

 The Kent Conservation District was formed in May, 1946, and remains active to this day helping restore, protect, and manage natural resources.
 In this effort the District depends on your financial contributions to continue building on our successes and leading the way for hands-on conservation in your community.

-A special thanks to all those supporting our efforts and leading the way for a better Kent County in 2018!
+A special thanks to all those supporting our efforts and leading the way for a better Kent County!

 Donations may be mailed to us at: